hosuzuki/log/0_daily/5_may.md

 <br><h3>:pushpin: 5/1　</h3>
 :dart: Plan
+- Vim, Shell, and the c programming exercises for 1.5 hours
-- 42 Tokyo's project for 5 hours
+- 42 Tokyo's project for 1 hours
 - 10 contributions on GitHub
-- finish fract-ol project

 :trophy: Result
-- 42 Tokyo's project for 6 hours :100:
 - 17 contributions on GitHub :100: